Sanniv2002/Fashion-MNIST/README.md

-Certainly!
-Here's a README.md file for your Fashion-MNIST-CNN repository:

----

 # Fashion-MNIST Convolutional Neural Network

 This repository contains code to train and evaluate a Convolutional Neural Network (CNN) on the Fashion-MNIST dataset using Keras.